dcrankshaw/datascience-sp14/lab2/pandas.md

     pd.DataFrame?

-If you want to see the same in a browser find the function you want in the [API documentation](http://pandas.pydata.org/pandas-docs/stable/api.html).
+If you want to see the same in a browser lookup the function in the [API documentation](http://pandas.pydata.org/pandas-docs/stable/api.html).

 ## DataFrame basics